 New Year’s Eve and Day (December 31 – January 1)

 New year, new you — that’s the promise of every December 31.
 New Year’s is a time to look back and look forward.
 Many Americans still make New Year’s resolutions.
-In 2021, the top ones were regarding exercise, losing weight, improving diet and saving more money.
+In 2022, the most common resolutions were exercising, eating healthier, losing weight, spending more time with family and friends, and living more economically.

-Reaching consumers with these aspirations should be a priority for gyms and personal trainers, healthy restaurants, health and beauty brands, meal planning services and financial products.
+Reaching consumers with these aspirations should be a priority for gyms and personal trainers, healthy restaurants, health and beauty brands, meal planning services, financial products, and hospitality and travel.

 You can propose an ad mix of radio, TV, digital ads targeted toward those with specific demographics or attributes, social media, search engine marketing (SEM) and email.
 An integrated campaign that local consumers may experience in multiple ways reinforces messaging.

-Martin Luther King Jr. Day is a time to remember the work of Dr. King.
+Martin Luther King Jr. Day is a time to honor and remember his work.
 Many groups and associations hold special events in his honor and to further the conversation about racial equality in America.
 Commemorating this day is an excellent way for your advertisers to express their support.

 Advertisers could choose to run ads on the day that are truly just awareness.
-Some may be working with organizations hosting events that they want to promote in advance.
-Others may choose to donate a portion of revenue for the day to nonprofits that work on social issues.
+Some may be working with organizations hosting events they want to promote.
+Others may donate a portion of revenue for the day to nonprofits that work on social issues.

-Propose to them social media marketing, digital ads and radio for these campaigns.
+Propose social media marketing, digital ads and radio for these campaigns.

 Chinese New Year is the official start of the new year for the traditional Chinese calendar.
-Chinese New Year 2022 will be the Year of the Tiger.
-Such celebrations often include historical Chinese festivities, which include dance, food and gatherings.
+Chinese New Year 2023 will be the Year of the Rabbit.
+Such observances often include historical Chinese festivities, which include dance, food and gatherings.

-You’ll want to connect with local Chinese businesses and cultural groups to see their celebration plans and how you can help promote and support them.
-Such events can bring in lots of revenue for your customers, and you can help them.
+You’ll want to connect with local Chinese businesses and cultural groups to discuss their celebration plans and how you can help promote and support them.
+These events can bring in lots of revenue for your customers, and you can help them.

-Because of the visual nature of Chinese New Year, video ads are a great channel to show scenes from past events to lure in new attendees.
-Social media will also be a key area to advertise.
+Because of the visual nature of Chinese New Year, video ads are a great channel to show scenes from past events to attract new attendees.
+Social media will also be a good area to advertise.
 Additionally, email campaigns will work to re-engage past customers, and radio can increase the reach for the entire metro area.

 Valentine’s Day (February 14)

-In 2021, U.S. consumers spent $21.8 billion on Valentine’s Day.
-Those dollars represent gifts to significant others, other family members, friends, pets, co-workers, teachers and others meaningful in their lives.
+In 2022, U.S. consumers spent $23.9 billion on Valentine’s Day, a $2 billion increase from 2021.
+Those dollars represent gifts to significant others, family members, friends, pets, co-workers, teachers and others meaningful in their lives.
 So, Valentine’s Day isn’t just for couples.
 It can be a celebration of love — even self-love!

-There are plenty of traditional advertisers that will advertise for the holiday — retailers (especially jewelers), florists, restaurants and spas.
+Plenty of traditional advertisers will advertise for the holiday — retailers (especially jewelers), florists, restaurants and spas.
 They can also benefit from a campaign to promote specials up to three weeks before the day.
 However, some gift-givers wait until the last minute, so pushing ads up until the day makes sense.

 Consider working with advertisers for bundles, such as spa treatments plus dinner, or different mix-and-match gift cards or baskets.
 Advertisers can co-brand to make their budget go further.
 Those goodie baskets can also be a great way for consumers to send gifts to those they can’t see in person.